Lower GI Endoscopy & Colonoscopy in NYC

 What is a lower GI endoscopy (colonoscopy)?

-A lower GI endoscopy is a procedure used to examine a person’s large intestine (colon).
+A lower GI endoscopy, also referred to as a colonoscopy, is a procedure used to examine a person’s large intestine (colon).
 There is more than one type of lower GI endoscopy, including colonoscopy and flexible sigmoidoscopy.
 A colonoscopy is used to examine the lining of the large intestine via an endoscope, which is a long, thin tube that is flexible and has a camera at one end.

 Having a regular colonoscopy procedure has many advantages, including:

 - Considered one of the most effective cancer screening prevention exams

 - Can detect and help prevent colorectal cancer

 - Can detect and guide the removal of precancerous polyps before they are malignant

 - Patient experiences no discomfort during the procedure

 Why is a colonoscopy performed?